-Māori Television has confirmed today that their present news and current affairs shows, Kawekōrero, Native Affairs and Rereātea will finish at the end of 2018, while flagship news show Te Kāea is set to finish in February 2019.
+Māori Television has confirmed today that their present news and current affairs shows, Kawekōrero, Native Affairs and Rereātea will finish at the end of 2018, while flagship news show Te Kāea is set to become Te Ao in February 2019.

-Māori Television's Deputy Chief Executive Shane Taurima made the announcement to all Māori Television staff today, confirming that the four news and current affairs shows will be amalgamated under one yet-to-be announced news brand.
+Māori Television's Deputy Chief Executive Shane Taurima made the announcement to all Māori Television staff today, confirming that the four news and current affairs shows will be amalgamated under the new brand.

 Taurima says Māori Television is embarking on a comprehensive strategy to position itself as a modern "digital-first" media organisation.